By: Team DukeCooks Since: Oct 2019 Licence: MIT

 4.1.
 Commands and Parser

-All command variants (i.e AddRecipeCommand
+All command variants (i.e AddRecipeCommand, AddExerciseCommand) extends from AddCommand,

-instead of the abstract Command
+instead of the abstract Command class.

-This applies to other type of commands as well, such as DeleteCommand
+This applies to other type of commands as well, such as DeleteCommand and EditCommand.

 The diagram below shows a simplified class diagram for Commands and Parser.